 Git and GitHub are two different entities that users use to manage and host files.

 In other words, Git serves to control file versions, while GitHub is a platform for hosting Git repositories.

-Below are links to other content containing valuable information on Git and GitHub.
+Below are links to other valuable content Git and GitHub.